-- > Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - > Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - ➤ Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - > Appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing board.
+- ✓ Receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in school are effective and support the delivery of a robust whole school approach to safeguarding ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Their training should be regularly updated - ✓ Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - ✓ Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - ✓ Provide appropriate oversight and challenge to ensure school have the appropriate level of security protection procedures in place in order to safeguard their systems, staff and learners and ensure a review of the effectiveness of these procedures takes place periodically to keep up with evolving cyber-crime technologies - ✓ Appoint a link Governor to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL